Gary J. Kurtzman, M.D.

 Gary has more than 30 years of experience in operations and investments, leveraging his medical expertise to enable businesses to enhance their products and grow their services, as well as to discover new partnering potential in developing entrepreneurial companies.

-Gary joined Safeguard in 2006, where he is responsible for identifying, deploying capital in and supporting emerging healthcare companies in diagnostics, medical devices and healthcare IT.
-He targets companies with solutions that address the high cost of medical care, and safer and more effective treatments.
-Gary is a board member of Safeguard partner companies Good Start Genetics, Medivo, meQuilibrium, Propeller Health, Syapse and Trice Medical.
+Gary joined Safeguard in 2006, where he is responsible for identifying, deploying capital in and supporting emerging healthcare companies.
+He is a board member of MedCrypt (Chairman), Oncora Medical (Chairman) as well as Safeguard’s partner companies Good Start Genetics, meQuilibrium, Prognos (fka Medivo), Propeller Health, Syapse (Chairman) and Trice Medical (Chairman).

 Throughout his career, Gary has realized value for companies through a series of successful IPOs, M&A and turnaround transactions.
 Specifically at Safeguard, Gary was accountable for the following successful exit transactions for Safeguard’s partner companies: